engloforte/cydran/md_docs/Examples.md

 [//]: # (New List)
 1. another list
 ## Templates
-Templates are nothing more than a string representation of the DOM.
-Cydran converts the template string into a renderable DOM structure by evaluating cydran aliases.
+Templates are strings that Cydran converts into a renderable DOM structure and then push into the web document.
+During the rendering process Curran first processes all aliases and decoratersevaluating all  by evaluating cydran aliases.

 Observations: